dolv/k8s-controller-tutorial/README.md

 ```

 ---
-# Leader Election and Metrics for Controller Manager
+## Step 10: Leader Election and Metrics for Controller Manager

 - Added leader election support using a Lease resource (enabled by default, can be disabled with a flag).
 - Added a flag to set the metrics port for the controller manager.